-We aim to make our policy documents as simple as possible to understand, although the legal terms below can be confusing, so here it is in plain English.
+We make our policy documents as easy as possible to understand, but the legal terms below can still be confusing, so here they are in plain English.

 Maximum Policy Limit

-That's the invoice value minus the uninsured percentage of 10%.
-So as above, if an insured invoice value is £50,000, we will pay out £45,000 in case of a successful claim.
-This means that the Maximum Policy Limit is £45,000.
+This is the invoice value minus the uninsured percentage of 10%.
+So for example if an insured invoice value was £50,000, we would pay out £45,000 in the case of a successful claim.
+So £45,000 is the Maximum Policy Limit in this case.